 R2Cross Analysis.
-BLM collected the following R2Cross data from East Fork Muddy Creek:
+The BLM collected the following R2Cross data from East Fork Muddy Creek:

-Cross Section Date Discharge Rate Top Width Winter Flow Recommendation (meets 2 of 3 hydraulic criteria) Summer Flow Recommendation (meets 3 of 3 hydraulic criteria) 06/01/2018 #1 45.34 cfs 49.9 feet 15.16 cfs 32.41 cfs 06/01/2018 #2 43.24 cfs 42.4 feet 6.80 cfs 15.59 cfs 09/24/2019 #1 11.58 cfs 50.5 feet 13.42 cfs 17.19 cfs 09/24/2019 #2 12.17 cfs 44.5 feet 9.48 cfs 27.91 cfs
+Cross Section Date Discharge Top Width Winter Flow Summer Flow Rate Recommendation Recommendation (meets 2 of 3 (meets 3 of 3 hydraulic criteria) hydraulic criteria) 06/01/2018 #1 45.34 cfs 49.9 feet 19.09 cfs 50.95 cfs 06/01/2018 #2 43.24 cfs 42.4 feet Out of range Out of range 09/24/2019 #1 11.58 cfs 50.5 feet 15.30 cfs 19.71 cfs 09/24/2019 #2 12.17 cfs 44.5 feet 10.09 cfs Out of range

-Averages: 11.22 cfs 23.28 cfs
+Averages: 14.83 cfs 35.18 cfs

-BLM's analysis of this data indicates that the following flows are needed to protect the fishery and natural environment to a reasonable degree.
+BLM's analysis of this data, coordinated with Colorado Parks and Wildlife, indicates that the following flows are needed to protect the fishery and natural environment to a reasonable degree.

-23.25 cubic feet per second is recommended for the snowmelt runoff period from April 1 through July 15.
-This recommendation is driven by the wetted perimeter criteria in a majority to the cross section data collected.
-Wetting 50 to 60 percent of the channel, as recommended by the R2Cross manual for streams 40 to 60 feet in width, will provide important physical habitat during a time of year when the fish population is completing key life cycle functions.
+35.0 cubic feet per second is recommended for the snowmelt runoff period from April 1 through July 15.
+This recommendation is driven by the wetted perimeter criteria.
+Wetting 60% of the channel, as recommended by the R2Cross manual for streams 40 to 60 feet in width, will provide important physical habitat during a time of year when the fish population is completing key life cycle functions.

 17.0 cubic feet per second is recommended for the late summer and fall period between July 16 and November 30.
 This recommendation is driven by limited water availability during this period.
-This flow rate will generally meet the average velocity and average depth criteria in the cross sections analyzed, while providing approximately 50% wetted perimeter in the wider cross sections.
+This flow rate will generally meet the average velocity and average depth criteria, while providing wetted perimeter in the range between 50% and 60% of the channel.

-11.20 cubic feet per second is recommended during the winter period between December 1 and March 31.
+14.8 cubic feet per second is recommended during the winter period between December 1 and March 31.
 This recommendation is driven by limited water availability during the winter.
-This flow rate either meets or comes close to meeting the average depth and average velocity criteria in cross sections analyzed and should prevent icing in pools.
+This flow rate meets the average depth and average velocity criteria in riffle habitat, and should prevent icing in pools.

-17.0 cubic feet per second is recommended from March 1 to March 31.
+19.0 cubic feet per second is recommended from March 1 to March 31.
 This is the period when frozen portions of the stream channel start to melt, and this fish population starts to become more active.
-This flow rate will generally meet the average velocity and average depth criteria, while providing approximately 50% wetted perimeter in the wider cross sections.
+This flow rate will generally meet the average velocity and average depth criteria, while providing wetted perimeter in the range between 50% and 60% of the channel.